What to do in Île-de-France?

 Location: Paris, 1st arrondissement.

-Ideal weather: Rainy days for an indoor visit.
+Ideal in rainy weather for an indoor visit.

-Description: Explore the sumptuous Palace of Versailles and its gardens, a testimony to French royal history.
+Description: Explore the sumptuous Palace of Versailles and its gardens, witnesses to French royal history.

-Average cost: €24 for the palace.
-Access to the gardens and the Trianon estate is often free.
+Average cost: €24 for the castle, the gardens and the Trianon estate.

 Location: Versailles.

-Ideal weather: Sunny days to enjoy the gardens.
+Favorite weather: Nice weather to enjoy the gardens.

-Description: Admire Paris from the Seine on a romantic cruise, passing iconic landmarks.
+Description: Admire Paris from the Seine on a romantic cruise, passing iconic monuments.

 Average cost: €16 per person.

-Description: Discover urban vineyards and join a wine tasting in the charming district of Montmartre.
+Description: Discover urban vineyards and participate in a wine tasting in the charming Montmartre district.

 Location: Montmartre, Paris.